 Meanwhile, as I’m on that beach, my life goes on around me.
 There are things to do, people to see, work to be done and I need to keep up with everything else going on around me on that beach.

 But here I am.
-Standing, staring at the ocean, wading in deeper in deeper as my life continues in the background.
+Standing, staring at the ocean, wading in deeper and deeper as my life continues in the background.
 I’m chasing something that isn’t there.
 No one sees my ocean.
 It’s just for me.
 I’m drowning in my own mind, sitting in my car for 10 minutes when I’m supposed to be working.
 Of course my boss wonders what is wrong.
 She can’t see the ocean–she doesn’t even know it exists.

 (I will be posting at another time about how anxiety interferes with personal relationships.
 When you need time to stare at your ocean, causing your loved ones to just sit on the beach, waiting and waiting for you.)